On the local stability of semidefinite relaxations: Introduction

-There are sensitivity results from SDP that are closer to this paper.
-Since a sufficient condition for zero-duality-gap is that the SDP solution has rank-one, we may equivalently study whether the rank of the minimizer is preserved after small perturbations of~$\theta$.
+Since a sufficient condition for zero duality gap is that the SDP solution has rank-one, we may equivalently study whether the rank of the minimizer is preserved after small perturbations of~$\theta$.
 Past work (e.g. \cite{Freund2004,Nayakkankuppam1999}) established this rank stability assuming a unique primal/dual optima and strict-complementarity.
-However, for SDP's coming from polynomial optimization problems the dual solution may not be unique (due to redundant constraints) and strict complementarity may not hold, so these results cannot be applied.
+However, for SDPs coming from polynomial optimization problems the dual solution may not be unique (due to redundant constraints) and strict complementarity may not hold, so these results cannot be applied.
 We are not aware of previous results that avoid these hypotheses.